-Lastly, there is delivery.
-Most big box retailers give wide delivery time windows making it very inconvenient for you to receive your products and they offer very little in terms of unpacking and installation services.
+Lastly, there is inconvenient delivery.
+Most big box retailers give wide delivery time windows that are hard for you to schedule around and they offer very little in terms of unpacking and installation services.
 Sometimes, they won't even bring the product inside the house or remove it from the box.

 Big Box Store Pros:

 Large appliance display area

 National pricing power - can offer slightly lower prices than some local appliance stores at times

 Convenient store locations near highways and in plazas

 No in-house service staff - need to call the manufacturer's 1-800 number for service, which can be quite frustrating

 Lack of sales staff training and knowledge

 Delivery scheduling may be inconvenient and service may not include complete delivery and installation